karolwiniarskiurz/recipes-domain/README.md

 # Development
 All of the domain code goes to `/src`. \
 All of the tests go to `/test`.
-You should name test file like so: `entity.test.ts`
+You should name test file like so: `entity.spec.ts`

 # Unit tests
 To run tests run either `npm t` or `npm run test` it will run jest runner with watch mode enabled.